Lebanese Spinach Stew

 Lebanese Spinach Stew- Sabanekh w Riz

 One of my favorite Lebanese Stews that I can quickly whip up when short on time or when I need a healthy meal, is this Lebanese Spinach Stew.
-Spinach stew is often served over rice in Middle Eastern cuisine and can be ready in less than 30 minutes!
+This stew is made with ground beef, but can easily be made vegan, here you’ll find the vegan spinach stew version.

-Ingredients in Spinach Stew:
+Ingredients Needed to Make Lebanese Spinach Stew:

 (Scroll all the way down to recipe card for exact measurements and a printable option.)